- 1 How to Bargain in Chinese

-We are going to teach you some useful tips to give you more self-confidence to bargain!
-This can be great fun when you’re in the mood, and of course saves you a lot of money.
+We are going to teach you some useful tips to give you more self-confidence to bargain as today’s Chinese language learning!
+This can be great fun when you’re in the mood, and of course, saves you a lot of money.
 Maybe you might want to know more about how to pronounce some Chinese phrases well while negotiating with the Chinese shopkeeper.
-TutorMandarin offers effective mobile classes – perfect to get ready for your stay abroad!
+TutorMandarin offers effective mobile classes to learn Chinese – perfect to get ready for your stay abroad!
 Our professional tutors will correct your pronunciation carefully and make you raise awareness of using the right tone.

 Okay, let’s get back to our bargain lessons.
 Keep these tips in mind!